Mysuru royal trashes Dasara litterbugs on Instagram

 Dasara enthusiasts tossing the trash behind them did not spare even the hallowed Durbar Hall of the Amba Vilas Palace.
 It was all too much for the scion of the Mysuru royal family, Yaduveer Krishnadatta Chamaraja Wadiyar, and he took to a microblogging website to criticise the offenders.

-Civic authorities in Mysuru, though, were not wholly unprepared to handle the mounds of trash.
-The Mysuru City Corporation (MCC) task force has contract workers to cart the waste away not only along the procession route, but also at other venues during the 11 day-long festival that draws thousands of tourists, including foreigners.
+Civic authorities, though, were not wholly unprepared.
+The Mysuru City Corporation (MCC) has contract workers to cart the waste away during the 11 day-long festival that draws thousands of tourists, including foreigners.

 “Teams of personnel from a total of 280 work in shifts to clear the trash.
-They work overnight,” says Dr. Ramachandra, MCC’s Health Officer.
-As the crowds thinned towards evening on Tuesday, the mass cleaning drive began, at 10.30 p.m.
-Volunteers of Naren Foundation, an NGO, and students of Mahajana’s First Grade College joined the clean-up on Wednesday morning.
+They work overnight,” says Dr. Ramachandra, MCC's Health Officer.
+Volunteers of NGO Naren Foundation and students of Mahajana’s College joined the clean-up on Wednesday.